Rizzo’s slam among 5 Cubs homers, Chicago rips Bucs 17-8

 “I think everyone around the team is frustrated because we’re not doing what we need to do,” Epstein said.
 “I think we all feel this is a team that should be winning.”

-Manager Joe Maddon said his team was playing “tight,” despite a roster loaded with players who have winning postseason experience.
+Before the game, Maddon said his team was playing “tight,” despite a roster loaded with players who have winning postseason experience.

 “When you play uptight, it’s very difficult,” Maddon said.
 “Our guys care too much, that’s my interpretation.
-I want us to loosen up and play baseball.
+I want us to loosen up and play baseball.”

-“I think if we’re able to do that over the next two weeks, we’ll get the results we’re looking for.”

 TRAINER’S ROOM

-Pirates: CF Starling Marte was out of the lineup for a fifth straight game with a left wrist sprain he suffered while making a sliding catch on Sunday against St. Louis. … The Pirates claimed LHP Williams Jerez off waivers from San Francisco and placed RHP Kyle Crick on the 60-day injured list.
+Pirates: 1B Josh Bell left in the fifth with a groin injury and is day-to-day. … CF Starling Marte was out of the lineup for a fifth straight game with a left wrist sprain he suffered while making a sliding catch on Sunday against St. Louis. … The Pirates claimed LHP Williams Jerez off waivers from San Francisco and placed RHP Kyle Crick on the 60-day injured list.
 Crick needed surgery on his right index finger after a clubhouse fight with fellow reliever Felipe Vázquez.

 Cubs: RHP Craig Kimbrel, on the IL with right elbow inflammation, threw a 24-pitch bullpen session on Thursday.
 Epstein said Kimbrel would toss another session on Sunday, but said there’s no timetable for his return.